ahnHeejune/smplvton01/README.txt

     1. when saving use the viton_list file for re-naming the images

+3) cloth  3d reconstuction
+   python  smpl3dclothrec.py  ..  smpltemplate.pkl  cloth.png  clothmask.png
+   Note: this is  now only test stage running option will be chaged
+   Note: The required image file is separately uploaded in google drive

-2) SMPL model to Cloth model
+?)
+SMPL model to Cloth model
    python smpl2cloth.py ..
 10k 1

    graphuitl.py used for vertices operations boundary_maching.py used for matching boudnary with TPS algorithm

-3) transfer cloth (not implemented yet) python smpl_cloth_xfer.py  1 ..
+?) transfer cloth (not implemented yet) python smpl_cloth_xfer.py  1 ..
 10k